flavioaiello/mariadb/README.md

 # MariaDB

+## Docker Build
+When deploying the official docker hub mariadb image, an unspecific default configuration file will be provided, thus no performance parameters are set nor the container limits are taken into account.
+The result is poor database performance and many issues if not mitigated properly.

+Based on the official images, the custom image as outlined below is recommended for a mariadb connection pool tandem with the great [Hikari](https://github.com/brettwooldridge/HikariCP) library reaching a basic performance level.

 ## Compose sample excerpt
 (Please pass your own credentials or let them be generated automatically, don't use these ones for production!)
 ```